$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Main Results

 Compared to the setup of the previous subsection, the sub-Gaussianity of $\A$ comes along with an extra factor of $C \cdot \subgparam^4$ for the sampling rate, whereas the noise level $\noiseparam$ affects the actual error estimate.
 Roughly speaking, \eqref{eq:results:robuststable:bound} states that we can expect reliable outcomes as long as $\lnorm{\noise} / \sqrt{m} \leq \noiseparam / \sqrt{m} = \asympfaster{1}$, which is a well-known observation, e.g., see \cite[Cor.~3.5]{tropp2014convex}.

 Finally, we would like to highlight that our approach is based on approximations in the signal domain $\R^n$.
-Working in the space of analysis coefficients $\R^N$ instead is actually more common in the literature (see Subsection~\ref{subsec:discussion:sparse}), but suffers from disregarding the coherence structure of $\aop$, which is in turn problematic in highly redundant scenarios.
-There is however a connection between both regimes, as the following bound for the approximation error in \eqref{eq:results:robuststable:bound} shows:
+This is fundamentally different from the predominant viewpoint in the literature which suggests working in the space of analysis coefficients $\R^N$ instead.
+While those stability results often lead to convenient error bounds, based on the ordinary \emph{best $S$-term approximation error} of the coefficient vector $\aop\grtr$ (e.g., see \eqref{eq:appl:wavelets:err_kabanava2015}), they suffer from disregarding the coherence structure of $\aop$, which is particularly problematic in highly redundant scenarios; see Figure~\ref{fig:appl:wavelets:bestSterm} in Subsection~\ref{subsubsec:appl:wavelets:blocks} for more details.
+On the other hand, Theorem~\ref{thm:results:robuststable} can be still connected to the coefficient domain, as the following bound for the approximation error in \eqref{eq:results:robuststable:bound} shows:

 see Proposition~\ref{prop:proofs:framework:compressibility:normbound} for a proof.
-In fact, if $\aop$ is an orthonormal basis and $\projnsp$ corresponds to the coordinate space of the $S$-largest entries of $\aop\grtr$ in magnitude, it is not hard to see that this estimate is closely related to traditional bounds from compressibility theory (cf. \cite[Thm.~4.19]{foucart2013cs}).
+If $\aop$ is an orthonormal basis and $\projnsp$ corresponds to the coordinate space of the $S$-largest entries of $\aop\grtr$ in magnitude, it is not hard to see that this estimate is closely related to traditional bounds from compressibility theory (cf. \cite[Thm.~9.13]{foucart2013cs}).